Leona Lillian Abban

 Read more about Sonja in this blog post.

-Likki-Lee Pitzen is an Associate at Lion’s Head Global Partners, an alternative asset management and financial advisory firm in London, where she specialises in renewable energy and clean tech finance and financial inclusion in developing countries.
+Likki-Lee Pitzen is an attaché at the Federal Foreign Office in Berlin, where her remit covers renewable energy policies in Asia and Latin America.
+Coming from the private sector, she previously served as an associate at Lion’s Head Global Partners, an alternative asset management and financial advisory firm in London, where she worked on renewable energy and sustainable development finance in developing countries.

-She completed the Mercator Fellowship on International Affairs in 2017, which saw her working on energy sector reform at the World Bank in Jakarta and on power access at IFC in Washington, DC.
+She completed the Mercator Fellowship on International Affairs in 2017, which saw her work on energy sector reform with the World Bank in Jakarta and on power access with IFC in Washington, DC.
 Prior to this, she advised on private sector engagement in ICT-based solutions for sustainable development at GIZ in Berlin.
 Likki studied economics, business and Chinese in Hamburg and obtained an MSc in Asian studies from Lund University.

-Likki supports citizen engagement in climate action and has hosted workshops on divestment and carbon footprint reduction.
-She is a chief editor at ad hoc international and contributes commentary on economic affairs to DIE ZEIT newspaper.
+Likki supports citizens’ engagement in climate action and has hosted workshops on divestment and carbon footprint reduction.
+She is a chief editor at ad hoc international and contributes articles on economic affairs to DIE ZEIT newspaper.

-Drawn to the outdoors, Likki is an avid climber and hiker and prefers to navigate the urban wild on skateboards and longboards.
+Drawn to the outdoors, Likki is determined to hike through all 16 German national parks and prefers to navigate the urban wild via skate and longboard.

 Ivana is a Freelance Project Manager and an Elected Advisory Council Member of the Global Diplomacy Lab.
 She is an experienced professional with a proven track record of working in public administration and civil society.
 She worked for the Government of the Republic of Serbia as Communications Officer to the Head of the Negotiating Team for the Accession of Serbia to the European Union.
 Prior to that, she was Public Relations and Project Manager at the European Movement in Serbia.
 She also led the media team of the international conference Belgrade Security Forum.